 Request to Sponsor

-- Donation that helps to cover course expenses which may include:
+- Donation (depends on School) that helps to cover course expenses which may include:

 - Subvention fee, course infrastructure support, team presentations and reports, cash prizes, and hosting of the Capstone Design Expo (advertising, refreshments, and audio/visual rental)